The Hebrew word “coats” in the above passage is #H3801 kethoneth, meaning “to cover, a garment, a robe.”

 Kippur or “kippuriym,” is plural for the word “kaphar,” which literally means “to cover.”

-Thus, the first mention of someone being “covered” (after they had sinned), was in Genesis 3:21, where we are shown that Adam & Chawah (Eve) were clothed (covered) when YaHuWaH shed the blood of a lamb, and made coats of skins for them.
+Thus, the first mention of someone being “covered” (after they had sinned), was in Genesis 3:21, where we are shown that Adam & Chawah (Eve) were clothed (covered).
+YaHuWaH obviously shed the blood of a lamb, and made coats of skins for them.

 Now, I know what many of you are thinking.
 You are saying to yourselves “Maria, where does it say that YaHuWaH slaughtered a lamb to make coats of skins for them?”